guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_proxy_svc.md

 * Explanation of how to create an Ingress Controller with static public IP in Azure Kubernetes Service (AKS): [Create an ingress controller with a static public IP address in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/ingress-static-ip)

 That's it from me this time, thanks for checking in!
 If this article was helpful, I'd love to hear about it!
-You can reach out to me on LinkedIn, GitHub or by using the contact form on this page.😺
+You can reach out to me on LinkedIn, GitHub or BlueSky 😊

 Stay secure, stay safe.

-Till we connect again!😻
+Till we connect again!😼